Pembrey Forest, near Llanelli

 The nearest car park to the start of the Shells and Pines Trail is car park 1 in Pembrey Country Park.

-The country park is managed by Carmarthenshire County Council and there is a charge at the park entrance.
+The country park is managed by Carmarthenshire County Council and there is a parking charge.

 For information and opening times go to the Pembrey Country Park website.